devon-mar/3d-printer-docs/docs/prusa.md

 3. Heat the hotend to a temperature hot enough to remove the old filament, and to insert the new filament.
 4. Unload the old filament:

-    **Using OctoPrint:**
+    === "Using OctoPrint"

         1. Under the **Control** tab, enter the length in mm to retract
         2. Click retract

-    **Using the printer firmware:**
+    === "Using the printer firmware"

         1. Click the wheel
         2. Select **Unload filament**
         3. Click the wheel

 5. Load the new filament:

-    **Using OctoPrint:**
+    === "Using OctoPrint"

         1. Under the **Control** tab, enter the length in mm to extrude

             !!! note
                 100mm-120mm is usually sufficient

         1. Click extrude.

             !!! tip
                 If the colour isn't clear, keep extruding by small amounts until the colour is clear.

-    **Using the printer firmware:**
+    === "Using the printer firmware"

         1. Click the wheel
         2. Select **Load Filament**
         3. Follow the prompts to ensure that the colour is clear

 6. Done